-Water’s curious property – surface tension
+Water’s strange property – surface tension

 Surface tension behaves a bit like an elastic layer.
 Some insects can walk on water because their weight is small enough so it does not break through the surface tension.
-If you look carefully at the insect’s feet, you can see how the water looks as if it is stretched.
+If you look carefully at the insect’s feet, you can see that the water looks as if it is stretched.

 Surface tension and bubbles

 Adding soap to the water decreases the force of the surface tension.
-The surface of the soapy water is more flexible than regular water.
+The surface of the soapy water is more flexible than ordinary water.
 When you blow air into soapy water, the air stretches the surface.
 The surface tension in this stretchy layer captures the air and pulls the soapy water into the shape of a sphere.
 This is because a sphere has the smallest possible surface area for the volume of air it contains.
-The result is a soap bubble!
+The result is a soap bubble.